North American High Order Methods Conference (NAHOMCon) 2024, June 17-19, 2024

 High order entropy stable discontinuous Galerkin spectral element methods through subcell limiting (Yimin Lin, Rice University) tLaSDI: Thermodynamics-informed latent space dynamics identification (Yeonjong Shin, North Carolina State University) A Hermite Method for Nonlinear Dispersive Maxwell’s Equations (Yann-Meing Law, California State University Long Beach)

-12:55 PM Lunch
+12:55 PM Lunch (on your own)

 On the Stability of the DGSEM for Overset Grid Problems (David Kopriva, Florida State University) Adaptive reduced-order models for high-speed flow via optimal transport (Robert Loek Van Heyningen, Massachusetts Institute of Technology) Federated Machine Learning for Experimental Facilities (Rick Archibald*, ORNL)